-There are many sources for finding both short and long term rentals and with all the competition in the rental market, we suggest that you use all of them.
+There are many sources for finding both short and long-term rentals and with all the competition in the rental market, we suggest that you use all of them.
 It may sound cliché but one of the best ways to find a good rental as snowbirds is to ask friends or people who are also likely to go away during winter.
 Word of mouth is excellent.
-You may not know, but they might know another friend, neighbour or family that is looking to rent out for a month, or they can also help you to look on bulletin boards, newspapers or even a television advert for leads.
-Having someone who has an inside knowledge is always a good idea.
+You may not know, but they might know another friend, neighbor, or family that is looking to rent out for a month, or they can also help you to look on bulletin boards, newspapers, or even a television advert for leads.
+Having someone who has inside knowledge is always a good idea.

 The most common place to start looking for where to spend the winter is online, especially with websites that specialize in accommodation rentals and local ads.
 Websites like:

 There are also several rental companies and real estate agencies that have experience in helping snowbirds find vacation rentals.
 You can visit those sites or companies for clues on where to spend your winter and how to get good rentals.
 While checking online may be a great idea, you need to be very careful and cautious about fraudulent websites offering rentals that they do not own.
 Just as there are websites that meet your needs, there are also several others that only want to extort from you.
 More than one person has paid in advance to rent a home only to arrive at the location and find a non-existent rental.
 Therefore, you have to be careful especially with advance payments.
 You can ask for references and check them out before paying.